-Agile Transformation is at the heart of Digital and scaling is important for any successful digital transformation in large enterprises.
-Even a study reveals that 68% of companies identified agility as one of their most important initiatives of digital transformation.
+Agile Transformation is the heart of digitization and scaling is important for any successful digital transformation in large enterprises.
+Even a study reveals that 68% of companies identified agility as one of their most important initiatives for a successful digital transformation.

-However, becoming agile prior to embarking upon a successful digital transformation journey is a challenge and many organizations fail in their agile transformation process.
+However, becoming agile before embarking upon a successful digital transformation journey is a challenge, and many organizations fail in their agile transformation process.

-The parameters that play an indispensable role in laying the foundation for scaling agile capabilities and approach at the enterprise level are Agile teams, flexible architecture, and efficient release management.
+The parameters that play an indispensable role in laying the foundation for scaling agile capabilities and approach at the enterprise level include — SAFe (Scaled Agile Framework) agile, flexible architecture, and efficient release management.

 a) Flexible Architecture is aligned to create releases.
 Micro-services and open APIs create a flexible, extensible architecture that can manage diverse technologies while reducing costs at the same time.